Competitive Start Fund for Female Entrepreneurs

 Assessment Part 2

 The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland in East Point Business Park, Dublin 3.
-The date of this pitch is Monday 23rd January 2017.
-The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:
+The date of this pitch is Tuesday 20th June 2017.

 Please note: Enterprise Ireland reserves the right to seek additional clarification from the applicant in regard to your application.

 The call close date for applications for Female Entrepreneurs or a female-led new start-up company active in the Manufacturing & Internationally Traded Services sectors including Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Food, Cleantech and Industrial Products is Wednesday 17th May 2017 at 3pm.